translation/lingui/README.md

 }
 ```

+### 4. Initialize your project

-### 4. Initialize your project and push existing translations to Translation.io with:
+Initialize your project and push existing translations to Translation.io with:

 ```bash
 # NPM